rstudio/helm/charts/rstudio-workbench/README.md

 This chart requires the following in order to function:

-* A license key, license file, or address of a running license server.
-See the `license` configuration below.
+* A license file, license key, or address of a running license server.
+See the [Licensing](#licensing) section below for more details.
 * A Kubernetes [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that contains the home directory for users.
   * If `homeStorage.create` is set, a PVC that relies on the default storage class will be created to generate the